This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Bleeding in the brain

 A controlled, well-monitored NICU aims to ensure that babies are cared for until they can safely go home.
-Medical care, depending on the baby’s needs, could include an incubator, a breathing machine, medications, intravenous feeding, breathing tubes, and if needed, surgery.
+Depending on the baby’s needs, medical care could include an incubator, a breathing machine, medications, intravenous feeding, breathing tubes, and surgery if needed.

 Keep in mind that a newborn in NICU must be closely monitored.
-Any slight misstep by a healthcare professional could potentially to a lifetime of medical disorders for a vulnerable infant.
+A healthcare professional’s slight misstep could potentially lead to a lifetime of medical disorders for a vulnerable infant.